Reading Time: 6 min.

 4.09 Ohm 4.32 Ohm 5.7 Ohms

 If you examine the numbers in the table closely, you’ll see that the impedance seen by the amplifier remains close to the impedance of the attenuator, even when using speakers with different impedances.
-This means the amplifier stays within the safe operating range.
+This means the amplifier stays within the safe operating range, keeping the same tone.

 In conclusion: When using an amp cabinet switcher to connect multiple amplifiers and a power attenuator, ensure all amplifiers match the attenuator’s impedance setting.
 The speaker’s impedance is less critical when the attenuator is in use, especially at lower volumes.